Yoga Anatomy

 There are five vertebrae in the lower part of the spine.
 They are the largest vertebrae, separated by thick inter-vertebral discs that support the upper parts of the spine and the weight of the upper body.

-The lumbar spine has its greatest range of movement in backward bending (extension), and also allows forwards and side bending and a small degree of rotation.
+The lumbar spine has its greatest range of movement in backward bending (extension) and also allows forward and side bending and a small degree of rotation.

 Spine safety tips for yoga